Progress Quest: Plot

 The story tells of the history of Grumdrig and the creation of the realms.
 Currently, there are six realms: Knoram, Expodrine, Oobag, Spoltog, Pemptus, and Alpaquil.
 The latter three are still open, but Knoram, Expodrine, and Oobag were permanently closed to the creation of new characters upon the arrival of Pemptus, which launched on February 8, 2007.
-On December 9th, 2021, users found a mysterious "Alpaquil" realm on the guild pages.
+On December 9, 2021, users found a mysterious "Alpaquil" realm on the guild pages.
 Fredricksen then released a beta version of the new realm, which would be exclusive to the in-browser version of the game.
-At first, it was only accessible through a link provided by Fredrickson, but on December 14th, 2021 the realm was fully released to the public.
+At first, it was only accessible through a link provided by Fredrickson, but on December 14 the realm was fully released to the public.
 The story mimics convoluted fantasy plots, using archaic and made up words such as "aberdoxy".

 Development

 Progress Quest parodies the stat-gathering aspect of role-playing video games, in which the player advances their character by accumulating arbitrary statistic points.
 EverQuest and many other MMORPGs of its time are infamous for their "auto-attack" combat system, where players press a button to initiate combat mode and, from then on, have little to do other than watch; Progress Quest mocks this with its totally non-interactive gameplay after the initial character setup.
 Progress Quest also pokes fun at traditional RPG races, classes, stories, quests, items, and more.

 The program was made available by Eric Fredricksen in early 2002.
-Fans quickly joined in on the parody by submitting numerous fake reviews to several popular freeware download sites and game review sites giving Progress Quest the highest scores possible.
+Fans quickly joined in on the parody by submitting numerous reviews to several popular freeware download sites and game review sites giving Progress Quest the highest scores possible.

-The game has been upgraded several times throughout its history.
+The game has been updated several times throughout its history.
 One particular upgrade added shaded bars to the screen, which caused some players to refer to the new version as Progress Quest 3D.
-On the "game's" now-deleted official forums, a popular in-joke leads newbies to believe that there exist Silver, Gold, Platinum or even Diamond-encrusted DVD versions of the game which have enhanced 3D graphics.
+On the game's now-deleted official forums, a popular in-joke leads newbies to believe that there exist Silver, Gold, Platinum or even Diamond-encrusted DVD versions of the game which have enhanced 3D graphics.
 Fake "Progress Quest" screenshots from other games, obscure 3D RPGs, helped spread this rumour.

-On May 20, 2011, Eric Fredricksen released the source code of the game on Bitbucket.
+In May 2011, Eric Fredricksen released the source code of the game on Bitbucket.